 I'd recommend cutting out the first two buses and taking a cab, Uber or Lyft to the Diridon Station and then grabbing the 17.
 It will save you quite a bit of time and hassle.

 You will find more than a dozen hotels all within a mile radius of the San Jose CA Airport.
 Here are three options that include free transit to and from SJC.

 Courtyard by Marriott: 3-star hotel with free transit to SJC, free parking, pool and restaurant on-site, less than a half mile away, read recent guest reviews here

 Fairfield Inn & Suites by Marriott San Jose Airport: 3-star hotel about a mile from the San Jose CA Airport, free wifi, parking, breakfast and a pool, read recent guest reviews from others

 Residence Inn: 3-star hotel and one of the highest rated, about a mile away, free transit to the airport, pool, breakfast and parking, read reviews and make reservations

 You will find quite a few options for parking right at the San Jose CA Airport.
 There are a total of 6 lots with slightly different pricing.

 The Economy Lot is the furthest away but offers the best daily rates.
 It's still easily within walking distance and has more than 1,600 spaces.
 The daily flat rate is $18.

 There are three hourly lots.
-Rates start at $2 for 20 minutes and $30 per day.
+Rates start at $2 for 20 minutes and range from $24 to $38 per day.